 Taking Action and Seeking Justice

 Choosing to step forward after abuse in a juvenile detention facility is never an easy decision.
 For some, it marks the beginning of healing.
 For others, it is about making sure that what happened to them is not repeated with someone else.
+Sexual abuse survivors are entitled to trauma-informed support and mental health support as part of the legal process, ensuring their emotional and psychological needs are addressed.

 Filing a claim can achieve more than financial recovery.
 It can hold institutions accountable, force changes in policy, and bring hidden misconduct into the light.
 Each case that moves forward sends a clear message that abuse will not be overlooked.